A Special Offer from MOST

 What if I have health issues that prevent me from attending?

-Hidalgo County can try to accomodate anyone with a medical problem or a disability to help them complete their jury service.
+Hidalgo County can try to accommodate anyone with a medical problem or a disability to help them complete their jury service.
 However, a juror may also choose to be excused as a result of a disability or medical condition.

 If this is the case, a juror must present a Juror Disability & Medical Certification Form to their physician to be completed and returned to our office within 15 days of notification.
 Otherwise, the juror's name will be placed back in the jury pool for summons in the near future.